 Waterproofing is the answer

 Whether you find yourself at the beach, dealing with a pile of dirty dishes or heading out for your weekly swim, it is important to protect your wounds from water at all times.
 It is important to use plasters that stay securely in place – even during prolonged contact with water – and they should be breathable and flexible to allow you to move around freely.
-Hansaplast Aqua Protect plasters ensure that wounds stay well-protected and heal safely.
+Hansaplast Washproof Plasters ensure that wounds stay well-protected and heal safely.
 They are also ideal for use after minor surgical procedures such as the removal of a mole.

 ”WOUNDS CAN HEAL QUICKLY IF